OuyangWenyu/hydrodataset/README.md

 ### 1. Download datasets

-There are many datasets similar to CAMELS(-US), including CAMELS-AUS (Australia), CAMELS-BR (Brazil), CAMELS-CL (Chile), CAMELS-GB (Great Britain), LamaH-CE, HYSETS.
+There are many datasets similar to CAMELS(-US), including CAMELS-AUS (Australia), CAMELS-BR (Brazil), CAMELS-CH (Switzerland), CAMELS-CL (Chile), CAMELS-DE (Germany), CAMELS-DK (Denmark), CAMELS-GB (Great Britain), CAMELS-SE (Sweden), LamaH-CE, HYSETS.
 Recently, a new dataset named Caravan is released, which is a global dataset.

 Now we only support auto-downloading for CAMELS-US (later for others), but I highly recommend you download them manually, as the downloading is not stable sometimes because of unstable web connections to the servers of these datasets in different places in the world.